 In response to the 2019 California state ban on chlorpyrifos that went into effect in January 2021, the Department of Pesticide Regulation convened an Alternatives to Chlorpyrifos Work Group and released a list of alternative pesticides in a 2020 Action Plan.
-A Sustainable Pest Management Work Group was then convened in spring 2021 as a collaborative forum to help identify ways to minimize the use of hazardous pesticides and expand the use of integrated pest management practices.
-Californians for Pesticide Reform are monitoring alternatives proposed by these workgroups for pesticides of concern.
+A Sustainable Pest Management Work Group (including EHSC CSTAC Co-Chair Nayamin Martinez of Central California Environmental Justice Network) was then convened in spring 2021 as a collaborative forum to help identify ways to minimize the use of hazardous pesticides and expand the use of integrated pest management practices.
+This group's report, Accelerating Sustainable Pest Management: A Roadmap for California, was released by DPR in 2023.